Chronic stress upsets the happy tum

 The cortisol reaction

-Cortisol is one of the hormones that quite naturally and normally produces glucose, our main energy source.
-When stressed the endocrine system produces a cascade of these neurotransmitters that help us to deal with the situation.
+Cortisol is one of the hormones that quite naturally and normally generates glucose, our main energy source.
+When stressed the endocrine system produces a cascade of these neurotransmitters that help us to deal with an acutely disturbing situation.

-It's chronic stress that brings about these changes in the gut; situations that you feel unable to deal with but cannot flee from.
-A difficult boss, a disabled child or a mother who has had a stroke will eventually exhaust our normal coping mechanims and threaten to serious throw us out of kilter.
+It's chronic stress amongst many other factors that brings about these changes in the gut; situations that you feel unable to deal with but cannot flee from.
+A difficult boss, a disabled child or a mother who has had a stroke may eventually exhaust our normal coping mechanisms and threaten to seriously throw us out of kilter.

 The hyperactive autoimmune diseases that are seriously growing in leaps and bounds are just as challenging as a poor response to pathogens that invade our bodies.
 Both are responses to chronic stress that upsets the happy tum.